Godsmith/timereport/README.md

 Fix flex display in `show week html`

 ### 0.3.2

 Fix: Prevent command with trailing arguments from writing to yaml file

+### 0.3.3

+Fix: Prevent command with trailing arguments from writing to yaml file